-Examples of technological uncertainties in software R&D claims.
+Examples of technological uncertainties in software research and development claims.

 Malcolm Gladwell in his book Outliers popularized a 1993 psychology paper saying that anyone can master a skill with 10,000 hours of practice.
 I always find the opposite with my golf game, the more I practise the worse I get.
 I am also not sure he ever read the HMRC R&D CIRDs (Guidelines)!
-But hopefully, my 8 years of experience working on software R&D claims will make the opinions below useful.
+But hopefully, my 8 years of experience working on software R & D tax credit claims will make the opinions below useful.

 A scientific or technological uncertainty is key to any R&D claim.
 R&D is about pushing boundaries and overcoming challenges, and in an R&D claim Guideline context these are the uncertainties.
 In this blog I will give my thoughts on how to express technological uncertainties correctly in software claims and where mistakes are made.

 Firstly, giving specific case study or generic examples carries dangers.
 The R&D uncertainties have to relate to your project and not someone else’s.
 Giving someone an example runs the risk they will copy it, and that is ill advised.
 A good quality narrative cannot be a “boiler plate” job, it must be specific to the claiming company’s activities and should be genuine and real and not generic.

 Secondly, as technology is always moving, judging if a technological uncertainty is qualifying or not is very “point in time” specific.
 For example, to say in 2019 that responsive website design was a technological uncertainty on a software project is unlikely.
 But I am always interested in specifics before making a judgement.
 Technologies around responsive website design are now well established.
 10 years earlier, around the start of smartphone and tablet software development, that may have been a technological uncertainty, but now it would appear routine and well known, so the opposite of an uncertainty.
 Technology moves on.